JonasDann/Brainfucker/README.md

 -----------------

  - Ook interpreter
- - Ook to brainfuck compiler and other way around
+ - Ook to brainfuck and other way around transpiler